21 Important Things to Do Before an International Trip

 How Our 6 Month Round The World Trip Changed Our Lives (+ Tips!)

-For the vast majority of destinations, we use and recommend Safety Wing for travel insurance.
+For the majority of destinations, we recommend Safety Wing for travel insurance.

 Get an international driving permit if needed.